-We do not engage in activity that may jeopardize the tax-exempt status of the System, including a variety of lobbying and political activities.
+We do not engage in activity that may jeopardize the taxexempt status of Henry Ford Health, including a variety of lobbying and political activities.
 If we, as individuals, support a candidate for political office, a political party, an organization, or political action committee, support must be conducted on our own behalf, time and expense.
-HFHS may not contribute money, property, or services to any political candidate, party, organization, committee or individual.
-All HFHS contacts with government bodies and officials must be conducted in an honest and ethical manner, without an attempt to influence by the offer of any improper benefit.
+HFH may not contribute money, property, or services to any political candidate, party, organization, committee or individual.
+All HFH contacts with government bodies and officials must be conducted in an honest and ethical manner, without an attempt to influence by the offer of any improper benefit.
 Requests or demands by a governmental representative for any improper benefit should be immediately reported to the Legal Department.